ahmetbostanciklioglu/Types/README.md

 #  String

-**To write a multiline string use """ triple quotes, and then write text inside triple quotes starting from next line**
+**To write a multiline string use """ triple quotes, and then write text inside triple quotes starting from next line:**
 <br />
 <br />
 `var stringFirst = """